odog96/cml-rapids/README.md

 xgboost also features gpu accelerated feature importance calculations and shap calculations for explanability.
 For a full explanation of shap values see: https://www.kaggle.com/dansbecker/shap-values

 ![Shap_values](images/adv_model_explainability.png)
-### Conclusion
+### Next Steps

-In this post, we have shown how you can leverage NVIDIA RAPIDS in order to accelerate your Machine Learning Projects in Cloudera Machine Learning
+The following post is part 3 of the series, GPUs on CML.
+If you would like to learn more about how you can leverage RAPIDS to accelerate your Machine Learning Projects in Cloudera Machine Learning, be sure to check out part 1<https://blog.cloudera.com/enabling-nvidia-gpus-to-accelerate-model-development-in-cloudera-machine-learning/> & part 2<https://blog.cloudera.com/deep-learning-with-nvidia-gpus-in-cloudera-machine-learning/> of the blog series.

-## TODOS

-- can also explore porting to dask-cudf